How To Get Your Bond Reduced In Florida

-A person charged with a crime in Tallahassee is entitled to be released on bail pending trial in most cases.
+A person charged with a crime in Tallahassee or anywhere else in Florida is entitled to be released on bail pending trial in most cases.
 Bail is security given for the release of a jailed person, which guarantees attendance at all required court appearances.
 Individuals charged with a criminal offense in Tallahassee have the right to be offered bail except in cases of a capital offense or a severe felony.

 - Financial condition of the accused

 - Employment history of the accused

 - Family situation

 In some cases, the amount set by the court is excessive, considering the accused person’s financial status, the nature of the alleged offense, and other facts.
 When this occurs, it is customary to file a motion to reduce bail or a motion to be released on his/her own recognizance.
 The motion is an application to the court for an order reducing the bail, stating the imminent conditions and requirements.

 Learn More About Your Rights

 If you are involved this type of situation and need your bond reduced, a Tallahassee criminal defense attorney from Jansen & Davis, P.A., is here to assist you.
 We have represented thousands of clients and thoroughly understand the legal process.
 With our insight, you can rest assured that you are receiving a fair outcome in your case.